chase-moskal/crnc/README.md

 `npm install crnc`

 - this is the currency library for [shopper](https://github.com/chase-moskal/shopper)
-- preconfigured to work with [exchangeratesapi.io](https://exchangeratesapi.io/) out of the box
+- downloads exchange rates from the [bank of canada's public api](https://www.bankofcanada.ca/valet/docs)
+- caches results in localStorage for an hour by default
-- lackluster documentation, so you're going to need to read the source to learn any details.. so sorry
+- no real documentation, read the source (so sorry)
 - open source, contributions welcome

 ### crnc is a collection of handy functions